atuldahiya001/ethmodule_2/README.md

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code
 3. In the second terminal type: npx hardhat node
-4. In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js
+4. In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js <br>
+  (Note: You can also verify the address of deployment to contractAddress in index.js file)
 5. Back in the first terminal, type npm run dev to launch the front end.

 After this, the project will be running on your local host.